-The company operates on one defined benefit plan i.e., gratuity for its employees including Key managerial personnel except Mr Karamjit Singh Jaiswal , Ms Roshini Sanah Jaiswal , Mr. Deepankar Barat , Mr. Amarbaljeet Singh & Mr. H M Sood .
+The company operates on one defined benefit plan i.e., gratuity for its employees including Key managerial personnel except Mr Karamjit Jaiswal, Ms Roshini Sanah Jaiswal, Mr. Deepankar Barat, Mr. Amarbaljeet Singh & Mr. H M Sood.
 Under the gratuity plan, every employee who has completed at least five years of service gets a gratuity on departure at 15 days of last drawn salary for each completed year of service subject to maximum of Rs.
 20 lakhs.

 Particulars For the Year For the Year

 ended ended

-31 March, 2021 31 March, 2020
+31 March, 2022 31 March, 2021

 (Rs. in Lakhs) (Rs. in Lakhs)

 (a) Expense recognised in the statement of profit and loss:

 Under profit and loss section

-Current service cost 27 26
+Current service cost 27 27

-Net interest cost 18 19
+Net interest cost 19 18

-Past service cost - -

-45 45
+46 45

 Under other comprehensive income section

 Acturial (gains)/losses

-Due to experience adjustments 13 (11)
+Due to experience adjustments (18) 13

-Due to change in assumption (1) 9
+Difference in Present value of obligations (4) (1)

-12 (2)
+(22) 12

 (b) Net liabilities recognised in the balance sheet

-Present value of obligation 309 293
+Present value of obligation 295 309

-Fair value of plant assets -
+Fair value of plant assets - -

-Funded status (deficit) 309 293
+Funded status (deficit) 295 309

 Net liabilities recognised in the balance sheet accounted for as below:

-Provision non current (refer note 18 A) 158 184
+Provision non current (refer note 17 A) 177 158

-Provision current (refer note 18 B) 151 109
+Provision current (refer note 17 B) 118 151

+(c) Present value of defined benefit obligation

+Present value of obligation at the beginning of year 309 293

+Current cost 27 27

+Interest cost 19 18

+Remeasurement due to

+Acturial loss/(gain) arising on account of experience changes (18) 13

+Acturial loss/(gain) arising from difference in present value of obligations (4) (1)

+Benefits paid (38) (42)

+Present value of defined obligation at the end of the year 295 309

+(d) The principal assumptions used in determing defined benefit obligations:

+Discount rate 6.73% p.a 6.65% p.a

+Salary rise 3.5%p.a to 3.5% p.a to

+5% p.a 5%p.a

+Attrition rate 5% p.a 5%p.a

+Mortality Table IAL 2012-14 IAL 2012-14

+Ultimate Ultimate

-The estimates of future salary increases, considered in actuarial valuation, take account of inflation, seniority, promotion and other relevant factors, such as supply and demand in the employment market.
+The estimates of future salary increas, considered in actuarial valuation, take into account inflation, seniority promotion (as per HR policy) and other relevant factors, such as supply and demand in the employment market.